virtualagc/virtualagc/Schematics/1006543D/README.md

 # Different Wiring of Input Signals to Gates 33101 and 33102

 In Figure 4-100, ND-1021041 uses signal YT0/ (connector pin 25) as input to gate 33101, whereas 1006543 (all available revisions) uses it as input to gate 33102.
-Because the outputs of gates 33101 and 33102 are ganged, the two gates logical form a single 5-input NOR gate, so moving this signal from one of the two gates to the other produces an identical electrical output, even with respect to propagation delay.
+Because the outputs of gates 33101 and 33102 are ganged, the two gates logically form a single 5-input NOR gate, so moving this signal from one of the two gates to the other produces an identical electrical output, even with respect to propagation delay.

 I would characterize this as a simple mistake in ND-1021041, which fortunately produces an electrically-correct result.